markstringer-dti/markstringer-dti.github.io/dti.md

 And this is one of the most important reasons for making working software available as soon as possible.
-When we make working software available early, we're giving it the opportunity of connecting with its audience, of letting it create pull, of being guided by the people who are using it in how to make it deliver more and more value.
+When we make working software available early, we're giving it the opportunity of connecting with its audience.
+We're looking to create "pull", to be guided by the people who are using it in how as to how to make it deliver more and more value.

 But there other very good reasons for making your software available as soon as possible.
 And one of them is perhaps best explained using a joke.

->> You will never be alone if you take with you everywhere the ingredients and equipment to make a dry martini.
-Even if you think you are completely desolate and stranded on a desert island.
-Because minute that you start to make the dry martini, someone will jump out from behind a tree and say, "that's not how you make a dry martini."
+> You will never be alone if you take with you everywhere the
+> ingredients and equipment to make a martini.
+Even if you think you are
+> completely desolate and stranded on a desert island.
+Because minute
+> that you start to make the dry martini, someone will jump out from
+> behind a tree and say, "that's not how you make a martini."
+[I think
+> we need to dump this martini analogy -- we need to stick with he
+> swamp]

 Something like this is true of developing working software.
-Ideally, you want your software to be in the environments we it will finally be used.
+Ideally, you want your software to be in the environments where it will finally be used.
 That means running on the computers that it's going to be running on when it's live.
 You want it to be accessible to real users.
 You want them to be able to use their real data, on the real software.
 But the truth is that the nearer you get to doing that, the more likely it is that people that you didn't even know existed will jump out from behind